 Frankincense Essential Oil

 Frankincense essential oil is derived from the resin of the Boswellia tree, which is native to Somalia in Africa.
 It has a sweet, musky aroma that can help ease stress and anxiety.
-It is also believed to enhance intuition and spiritual experiences.

 How to Use Frankincense Essential Oil for Anxiety and Stress